CCS-Lab/easyml/Python/docs/vignettes/titanic.md

 We can interpret the weights in the following way:

-* A 1 standard deviation increase in `Fare` increases the log-odds of survival by 0.14 units,
+* A 1 standard deviation increase in `Fare` increases the log-odds of survival by 0.29 units,
-* A 1 standard deviation increase in `Age` decreases the log-odds of survival by 0.47 units,
-* If a passenger embarked at the Southampton port, the log-odds of survival decrease by 0.40 units,
-* If a passenger is third class, the log-odds of survival decrease by 1.98 units,
-* If a passenger is second class, the log-odds of survival decrease by 0.77 units,
 * For every unit increase in a passenger's family size, the log-odds of survival decrease by 0.10 units,
-* For every additional Sibling or Spouse in a passenger's family, the log-odds of survival decrease by 0.21 units,
+* For every additional Sibling or Spouse in a passenger's family, the log-odds of survival decrease by 0.16 units,
+* A 1 standard deviation increase in `Age` decreases the log-odds of survival by 0.37 units,
+* If a passenger embarked at the Southampton port, the log-odds of survival decrease by 0.42 units,
+* If a passenger is third class, the log-odds of survival decrease by 1.38 units,
-* If a passenger is male, the log-odds of survival decrease by 2.64 units.
+* If a passenger is male, the log-odds of survival decrease by 2.52 units.

 ```python